exakat/exakat-docker/docs/description/Structures/ExitUsage.md

+Exit() Usage
 Using exit or die() in the code makes the code untestable (it will break unit tests).
-Morover, if there is no reason or string to display, it may take a long time to spot where the application is stuck.
+Moreover, if there is no reason or string to display, it may take a long time to spot where the application is stuck.

 <?php